CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 ## Exercise 5: Evaluating monitoring services

 ### Task 1: Review Azure Monitor monitoring and alerting functionality

+In this task, you configured an alert rule for high CPU usage on the az801l09-vm0 virtual machine using Azure Monitor.

 1. On **SEA-SVR2**, in the Azure portal, serach for **Monitor (1)** and select **Monitor (2)**.